A special Message from

 Working together to serve those who serve others!

-The City of Birmingham, like cities all over the USA, is in transition.
-Mayor William Bell, community leaders, concerned citizens, and the corporate community have decided the transition could be a continued deterioration of neighborhoods, or the opportunity to take back and revitalize communities, one at a time; to make Birmingham a better place to live, work and play.
+The City of Birmingham, like cities all over the USA, is in transition. former Mayor William Bell, community leaders, concerned citizens, and the corporate community decided that the transition could be a continued deterioration of neighborhoods, or the opportunity to take back and revitalize communities, one at a time; to make Birmingham a better place to live, work and play.

 The first phase of the initiative began in the Woodlawn community with the establishment of the Community Policing and Revitalization (C.P.R.)
 Initiative over a half decade ago.
 Much progress has been made, but there is still much work to be done.
 After initial discussions with Mayor Bell and former C.P.R.
 Executive Director, Renita Higgins, it was concluded that a new program, called Safe-City could be of significant benefit in meeting a common goal of putting the Magic back in Birmingham.